Our memories are glorified

 It’s like this.
 We unconsciously recognize every event happening in our lives is non-reproducible.
 This would be the reason of our memory glorification.
 For example, suppose you really enjoy food at some restaurant.
 I guess it’d not be only because of the food quality, but other factors also influence your good impression.
 Such as your physical condition, conversation with your companion, the clean and stylish interior of the restaurant, etc. Good events can be said to be miracles resulted from a set of accidents.
 This is the reason why we adorably polish up memories of good events.
 We unconsciously know such good events can never be reproduced in exactly the same situation.

-In a sense, our products are non-reproducible because no wood materials are the same.
+In a sense, our products are non-reproducible because no two wood materials are the same.
 A good example is our tables.
 The surface of the top board is one and only, expressive, and special to you.
-Due to this character unique to natural material, we can’t provide exactly the same one as what you see in person at a shop, but I would be glad if you could cherish what you get because it is going to be glorified the same as good memories.
+Due to this character unique to natural material, we can’t provide exactly the same one as what you see in person at a shop.
+I would be glad if you could cherish what you get because it is going to be glorified the same as good memories.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.